JdeRobot/jderobot.github.io/_pages/home.md

 We are working on:

-* Update of underlying infrastructure: jump to Ubuntu 18.04, ROS Melodic Morenia, Gazebo9 simulator, Python 3.5.
+* Update of underlying infrastructure: jump to Ubuntu 20.04, ROS Noetic, Gazebo11 simulator, Python 3.5.
 * Use of reconfigurable hardware (FPGAs) in robotics, with third party open tools like IceStudio
 * [VisualStates tool](https://jderobot.github.io/VisualStates) for visual programming of the robot intelligence with Finite State Machines.
 It creates a C++ or a Python component from the visual description of the automata.
 <!-- * Scratch4Robots tool for programming of TurtleBot and drones using Scratch visual language -->
-* [RoboticsAcademy](https://jderobot.github.io/RoboticsAcademy): a framework to learn robotics and computer vision with drones, autonomous cars....
-It is a collection of Python programmed exercises.
-Include a web service for this.
+* [RoboticsAcademy](https://jderobot.github.io/RoboticsAcademy): a framework to learn Robotics, Artificial Intelligence and Computer Vision in a practical way.
+It is a collection of Python exercises.
+Our goal is to provide its functionality as a web service and create new exercises.
 * (*done*) <del>All our web pages are finally being migrated to GitHub Pages: nice, under version control and convenient</del>
 * (*done*) <del>Compatibility with ROS robotics middleware: interoperation between ROS nodes and JdeRobot components, use of ROS drivers, use of ROS bag files...
 JdeRobot (>= 5.6) is fully compatible with ROS Kinetic including its official debian packages</del>
 * (*done*) <del>Update of underlying infrastructure: jump to Ubuntu 16.04, OpenCV-3, migration to Gazebo-7 simulator (revisit existing plugins and models), PCL-1.8, ICE-3.6</del>